hail-is/hail/docs/ImportAnnotations.md

  - `annotatevariants` [(click to seek)](#AnnoVar)
  - `annotateglobal`  [(click to seek)](#AnnoGlobal)

-Each of these modules has multiple run modes, which are specified with the first word after the command invocation:
+Each of these modules has multiple run modes, which are specified with the first word after the command invocation.
+Examples:

 ```
 <...> annotatesamples tsv <args>
 ```